 If you don't want to do that, AppleInsider can confirm that there is a USB 3.0 to eSATA adapter that supports port multiplying cases that works fairly well if not with all chipsets -- and it is only around $33.

-As good as they were, the days for both FireWire and eSATA are past.
+As good as they were, the days for both FireWire and eSATA are behind us.
 Unless you absolutely have to, don't spend good money after bad.

 An Alternative - eGPU Enclosures